MoisesFigueroaDeveloper/MyWheaterApp/README.md

 # Description

 "My Weather App is an application built in SvelteKit to test its features and learn about this framework.
-Additionally, it aims to gain more knowledge about API functionality."
+Additionally, it aims to gain more knowledge about API functionality".

 # installation